How can I make this image pop?

 Now, we’ve got a transparent border around the image.

 Step 3: Choose a Color

 Time to color it in with a solid color fill adjustment layer.
 Click on the Adjustment Layer icon at the bottom of the Layers panel.
 It looks like a half-filled circle.
 Choose Solid Color from the menu that pops open.

 The color picker will open and you can choose whatever color you like.

 There’s a problem, though.
-You’ll notice that the fill layer is covering over the top of your image.
+You’ll notice that the fill layer is covering the top of your image.
 That’s because the fill layer is on top.
 Click and drag the fill layer beneath the image layer in the Layers panel.

 Then the color will pop behind the photo as it is supposed to.

 Didn’t get the result you want?
 See what else you can do in the section below.